Instant Pot Chicken Fajitas

 - 1 lime, zested and juiced

-- 2 tablespoon water or chicken broth
+- 2 tablespoons water or chicken broth

 Fajita Seasoning